inotia00/rvx-builder/README.md

-# ReVanced Builder
+# ReVanced Extended Builder

-This project will allow you to download the APK of any of the [officially supported](https://github.com/revanced/revanced-patches#-patches) apps and build ReVanced easily!
+This project will allow you to download the APK of [supported](https://github.com/inotia00/revanced-patches/tree/revanced-extended#-patches) apps and build ReVanced Extended easily!

 ## Required